Nu Holdings Ltd. (NU) Shares Down Despite Recent Market Volatility

-Nu Holdings Ltd. (NYSE: NU)’s stock price has decreased by -1.54 compared to its previous closing price of 4.55.
-Despite this, the company has seen a loss of -2.18% in its stock price over the last five trading days.
+Nu Holdings Ltd. (NYSE: NU)’s stock price has decreased by 0.00 compared to its previous closing price of 4.48.
+Despite this, the company has seen a fall of -6.86% in its stock price over the last five trading days.
 The Wall Street Journal reported on 12/10/21 that Chewy, Oracle, Broadcom, Moderna, Nubank: What to Watch in the Stock Market Today

 Is It Worth Investing in Nu Holdings Ltd. (NYSE: NU) Right Now?